sdrnk/secret_messages/README.md

 use `brew install redis` to install Redis

-use `foreman start -f Procfile.dev` to start web server and sidekiq for development
+use `foreman start -f Procfile.dev` to start web server and Sidekiq for development

 use `rake db:create` to create db